-Are your kids home for summer break?
-If so, you’ll want to check out our 5 tips to keep them safe around electrical outlets, cords, and equipment.
+Are your kids home full-time?
+If so, you’ll want to check out our 7 tips to keep them safe around electrical outlets, cords, and equipment.
 Our residential electricians in Lowell, MI can help make your home a safer place.
-Not only do we install child proof outlets, but we can also provide electrical tips to keep the whole family safe.
+Not only do we install childproof outlets, but we can also provide electrical tips to keep the whole family safe.

-Toddlers are curious, which is why we recommend installing child proof outlets. have spring-loaded shutters that cover the prong holes.
+Toddlers are curious, which is why we recommend installing child-proof outlets.
+Childproof outlets have spring-loaded shutters that cover the prong holes.
 These shutters only open when there is equal pressure on all holes.
 In other words, you’ll be able to plug in your cellphone charger, but your toddler won’t be able to insert a metal fork.

-Installing child proof electrical outlets not only protects your kids, but brings your house up-to-code.
+Installing child-proof electrical outlets not only protects your kids but brings your house up-to-code.
 It’ll also give you peace of mind that you’re doing everything you can to make your home a safe environment.
-Call our today to learn more about replacing your old electrical outlets.
+Call our electricians today to learn more about replacing your old electrical outlets.

-4.)
-Don’t Rely on Extension Cords Too Much
+6. Don’t Rely Too Much on Extension Cords

 Families often get into trouble when they add extension cords.
 While extension cords are great for temporary use, you shouldn’t use them all the time.
 Call our electricians to learn if your home’s electrical system could use an update.